 MEADOWSIDE HALL PROJECT

-Meadowside provides 24-hour permanent residential care for 11 adults with learning disabilities, many of whom also have physical disabilities and complex care requirements.
-Many residents have lived at the Home for over 30 years and they all live together as a family, in a fun, happy and caring environment.
+Meadowside is the main beneficiary of the golf day, they provide 24-hour permanent residential care for 11 adults with learning disabilities, in Highweek Road, Newton Abbot.
+Many of whom also have physical disabilities and complex care requirements.
+Some of the residents have lived at the Home for over 30 years and they all live together as a family, in a fun, happy and caring environment.

-Sitting in the grounds is a brick-built hall, which has fallen into disrepair.
-To make the charity sustainable, with the help of the Rotary Club of Newton Abbot it hopes to convert the hall into a local care & respite centre, it has been established that there is a great need to give carers a centrally located venue for day care.
+Sitting in the grounds is a brick-built hall, which has fallen into disrepair, which was the school hall in the early 1900’s when the home was the children’s workhouse.
+To make the charity sustainable, with the help of the Rotary Newton Abbot it hopes to convert the hall into a local care & respite centre.

 RUBINSTEIN-TAYBI SYNDROME SUPPORT GROUP